jupyter/docker-stacks/docs/using/common.md

 ### `start.sh`

-The `start-notebook.sh` script inherits most of its option handling capability from a more generic `start.sh` script.
+The `start-notebook.py` script inherits most of its option handling capability from a more generic `start.sh` script.
 The `start.sh` script supports all the features described above but allows you to specify an arbitrary command to execute.
 For example, to run the text-based `ipython` console in a container, do the following: